Insurance Abroad: EHIC & S1 Form Explained 2026

 Submit the request in writing or online to your German statutory insurer.

-Provide employment status and destination country; processing takes 2 to 6 weeks.
+Include your employment status and destination country.
+Processing usually takes several weeks.

 3. Register in the destination country

-Register the S1 form with the local body (e.g. INSS in Spain).
+Register the S1 form with the local social security body, such as the INSS in Spain.

-Arrange the NIE number and proof of residence in parallel.
+Sort out the NIE number and proof of residence in parallel to avoid delays.

-Billing is settled between the foreign insurer and the German fund.
+Billing is settled between the foreign insurer and your German fund.

-Spain as an example: the S1 form must be registered with the INSS (Instituto Nacional de la Seguridad Social).
-You also need the NIE number and proof of residence.
+Spain as an example: register the S1 form with the INSS (Instituto Nacional de la Seguridad Social).
+You will also need a NIE number and proof of residence — worth arranging in parallel.
 More background in the Expat Insurance Guide for Germany.

 Important supplementary policies for stays abroad

-Statutory health insurance is the foundation but does not cover everything.
-Anyone living abroad permanently or long-term should top up coverage on purpose.
+Statutory health insurance is the foundation — but it does not cover everything.
+Anyone living abroad permanently or for an extended period should top up their protection where the gaps are.

 International travel health insurance

-This policy covers benefits the statutory system does not: medically necessary repatriation to Germany, private doctors and clinics outside the public system, and in some tariffs dental treatment too.
-Germany's consumer protection agency recommends international travel health insurance especially for longer stays.
+This policy picks up what the statutory system leaves out: medically necessary repatriation to Germany, private doctors and clinics, and in some tariffs dental treatment as well.
+Germany's Verbraucherzentrale explicitly recommends this type of cover and advises checking the maximum duration for longer stays.

-- Coverage limit: High limits for medical costs recommended
+- Coverage limit: Look for high limits on medical costs.

-- Geographic scope: Worldwide vs. EU-only depending on destination
+- Geographic scope: Worldwide or EU-only — this has a significant impact on the price.

-- Term: Annual or single trip depending on needs
+- Term: Annual or single-trip policy depending on your plans.

 Liability, accident and other policies